Skip to main content

 Timber used outdoors fails for predictable reasons.
 Understanding these causes is the first step toward effective protection.
 It's easy to blame the wood itself, but more often than not, the real culprit is a simple oversight that gave water a place to sit.

-Contrary to popular belief, timber does not fail simply because it is "outside."
+Contrary to popular belief, timber does not fail simply because it is outside.
 Most failures occur because moisture is allowed to remain in the wood for long periods without the ability to dry.
-Think of a damp sponge left in a plastic bag versus one left on a sunny windowsill — the conditions for drying are everything.
 Outdoor timber lives or dies by whether it can breathe and shed water.

 Main Causes of Outdoor Timber Damage